vini-macuch-silva/scalar-quantifier-processing/README.md

 # Pragmatic prediction in the processing of referring expressions containing quantifiers

-Self-paced reading experiment part of a study by Macuch-Silva & Franke.
+Files pertaining to the study by Macuch-Silva & Franke.